HaveF/ASFL/README.md

 > A2: [Edward K. Ream] If we change several files outside, and after that, it would be trouble to refresh them one by one, in this situation, close leo file, "reload it again" is the easiest.
 > Please see the following FAQ entry for several tricks related ot
 > [reloading Leo](http://webpages.charter.net/edreamleo/FAQ.html#how-can-i-use-leo-to-develop-leo-itself)

+## Export to External Files
+1. Q: The obvious way to write an external file would be to write the @file node itself followed by all the descendant nodes in outline order.
+Leo export all descendant(refer to @file node) nodes to external files?

+> A1: [Edward K. Ream]No, if you reate an @file node, omit @others and @all and see what happens :-)  (You will get an error.)
+> like:
+>>  errors writing: \<string-file\>

+>>  Orphan node

+> p.s.
+Leo handles scripts differently.
+It is valid for a script not to
+> include descendant nodes.
+That is, you won't get an error if a script
+> has descendants but does not include them with @others.
+This is so
+> descendant nodes can contain data.